All Collections

 Updated over a week ago

-The EFS report is created by mapping the different KPI reporting groups for your farming business and pulling them together.
+The EFS report is created by mapping the different key performance indicators (KPI) reporting groups for your farming business and pulling them together.
 You can select whether the view is Draft, Plan or Actuals (or a combination).

 The KPI reporting groups can be found in Settings > Farm Codes under each code setting.
 You can change this KPI reporting group if needed.